Certifiable Risk-Based Engineering Design Optimization: Certifiable Risk-Based Design Optimization

 \subsection{Certifiability in risk-based design optimization}

 Risk in an engineering context can be quantified in several ways and the choice of risk measure, and its use as a cost or constraint, influences the design.
 We focus on a class of risk measures that can satisfy the following two \textit{certifiability conditions}: \begin{enumerate} \item \textit{Data-informed conservativeness:} Risk measures that take the magnitude of failure into account to decide the level of conservativeness required can certify the designs against near-failure and catastrophic failure events leading to increased resilience.
 The obtained designs can overcome the limitations of hard thresholding and are certifiably risk-averse against a continuous range of failure modes.
 In typical engineering problems, the limit state function distributions are not known and the information about the magnitude of failure is encoded through the generated data, thus making the conservativeness data-informed. \item \textit{Optimization convergence and efficiency:} Risk measures that preserve the convexity of underlying limit state functions (and/or cost functions) lead to convex risk-based optimization formulations.
 The resulting optimization problem is better behaved than a non-convex problem and can be solved more efficiently.
 Thus, one can find the design that is certifiably optimal in comparison with all alternate designs at reduced computational cost.
 In general, the risk measure preserves the convexity of the limit state function, such that the complexity of the optimization under uncertainty problem remains similar to the complexity of the deterministic optimization problem using the limit state function. \end{enumerate} We denote the risk-based design optimization formulations that use risk measures satisfying any of the two certifiability conditions as \textbf{C}ertifiable \textbf{Ri}sk-\textbf{B}ased \textbf{D}esign \textbf{O}ptimization (CRiBDO).
 Note that designs obtained through RBDO do not satisfy either of the above conditions since using PoF as the risk measure cannot guard against near-threshold or catastrophic failure events, see Remark~\ref{r:hardthresh}, and cannot certify the design to be a global optimum, see Remark~\ref{r:discussionRBDO}.
+Accounting for the magnitude of failure is critical to ensure appropriate conservativeness in CRiBDO designs and additionally, preservation of convexity is useful for optimizer efficiency and convergence guarantees to a globally optimal design.
 The optimization formulations satisfying both the conditions lead to \textit{strongly certifiable} risk-based designs.
 In general engineering applications, the convexity condition is difficult to satisfy but encapsulates an ideal situation, highlighting the importance of research in creating (piece-wise) convex approximations for physical problems.
 In Sections~\ref*{s:3}.~\ref{s:SQopt} and ~\ref*{s:3}.~\ref{s:BPOF_opt}, we discuss the properties of two particular risk measures, superquantile and bPoF, that lead to certifiable risk-based designs and have the potential to be strongly certifiable when underlying functions are convex.
 Although we focus on these two particular risk measures in this work, other measures of risk could also be used to produce certifiable risk-based designs, see~\cite{artzner1999coherent,rockafellar2013fundamental,RTRockafellar_JORoyset_2015a}.